makrai/notes/kratzer88-stage-level-individual-level-pred.md

 (76') i s well-formed, since the quant i fier _always_ binds

 the variable
-_1 _ in bot h Us restrictive cit�use t�nd fts nuclet�r scope.
-The tense of
-(76) is what we may call _generic tense_.
+_1 _ in bot h Us restrictive citause tand fts nucletar scope.
+The tense of (76) is what we may call _generic tense_.
 One way of thinking about generic tense Is that it Introduces predicates of the most general kind.
 In (76') the tense predicate expresses no th f ng but the sortal